 Sitting down to a leg of lamb is something me and the family love to do every few weeks.
 Lamb legs are packed full of flavour and don’t need much to really sing on your pallet.

 This smoked leg of lamb recipe is just perfect in my eyes.
-It could be because this is a recipe that my mother taught me when I first left home, or out could be because this recipe was the first thing I ever cooked my first ever house mates which started a beautiful food based relationship.
+It could be because this is a recipe that my mother taught me when I first left home, or out could be because this was the first thing I ever cooked my first ever house mates!

 Smoked Leg Of Lamb Recipe